ollama4j/Doota/README.md

 </p>

 <div align="center">
-An agentic tool for Ollama.
-Built with Ollama4J, Quarkus, React and TypeScript.
+  An agentic system for Ollama with built-in tools and an autonomous agent loop to power your private AI ecosystem.
 </div>

 <div align="center">